softamo/gitter-rest-api/README.md

 - [Code Repository](https://github.com/softamo/gitter-rest-api)
 - [Releases](https://github.com/softamo/gitter-rest-api/releases)

-This project is a Java libray to consume the[Gitter REST API](https://developer.gitter.im/docs/rest-api).
+This project is a Java libray to consume the [Gitter REST API](https://developer.gitter.im/docs/rest-api).
 It is built with the [Micronaut](https://micronaut.io) Framework and you can use it in a Micronaut app or as a standalone library.

 ## Dependency snippet